ruocwang/ruocwang.github.io/index.md

 I study the problem of **AI for AI**.
 The goal is to leverage the power of AI agents to automatize the development of itself.
-For the past years, I have mainly focused on the following areas (chronological order)
+For the past years, I have mainly focused on the following areas:
 - **Automated Methods for Multimodal Language Agents (Current)** <br/>
 e.g. [[MoP]()] [[DPO-Diff]()]
 - **Dataset Compression (DD/DC)** <br/>